Your cookie preferences

 Some providers don’t include annual price rises in their contract terms, though.
 But this doesn’t mean they’ll fix their prices either.

-Ofcom says that you can leave your contract early for free if your provider increases its prices by an amount higher than inflation, and doesn't mention any additional price increase amount in its terms.
-So if your provider doesn’t have price increases built into its contract, but it still hikes your bills by more than inflation, you should be able to leave penalty-free.
+Ofcom says that you can leave your contract early for free if your provider increases its prices for a reason that isn't referenced in your contract terms when signing up.
+So if your provider doesn’t have mid-contract price increases built into its contract, but it still hikes your bills, you should be able to leave penalty-free.

 Broadband providers with price increases in their contract terms

 BT, Plusnet, TalkTalk, EE and Vodafone all have annual price increases in the T&Cs of their contract.
-Their rate of increase is the level of inflation, plus 3.9%.
+Their rate of increase is usually a few pounds a month, but this can vary.

 Sky and its budget-friendly brand NOW Broadband both mention price increases in their contract terms, but not annual ones.
-Since the rate of increase isn’t specified, though, you should be free to leave your contract early if the prices are hiked above the rate of inflation.
+The rate of increase isn’t specified, though.

 Why are my broadband and mobile prices increasing?